-If you’ve been searching the skies for air travel recently, you have probably been struck by the prices you’re seeing.
-Despite your best efforts to be flexible on travel dates and airports at the destination, you just can’t seem to find that good deal you had gotten used to seeing.
+If you’ve been searching the skies for air travel recently, you have probably been struck by the prices you see.
+Despite your best efforts to be flexible on travel dates and airports at the destination, you can’t seem to find that good deal you had gotten used to seeing.

 So, why are flights so expensive at the moment?
 In the end, it’s not that complicated.
 There are tons of considerations that go into ticket prices, and in my never-ending quest to find cheap flight deals, I have learned a great deal about them.